 There's a lot of crying and sobbing and the like, except from Meursault, who finds the whole situation rather annoying.

-Thankfully, coffee and sleeping follow.
+Thankfully for him, coffee and sleeping follow.

 Meursault awakens at dawn.
 The caretaker ushers all the others out, and one by one they shake Meursault's hand.